Your London agency tracks tasks in Asana and discovers the loss-making project at the invoice

 How to choose a developer in London

 Choose a team that treats projects as commercial entities, not just task lists, and can show how they'd tie logged time and rates to live margin.
 Ask how over-servicing gets flagged in real time and how scope changes surface.
 A partner who demos a prettier Kanban board has missed the point entirely.
-Connect the build to your CRM (Customer Relationship Management), accounting software, and business intelligence dashboard so delivery, billing, and reporting draw on one set of numbers and your quotes get sharper with every engagement.
+Connect the build to your CRM (Customer Relationship Management), accounting software, and business intelligence (BI) dashboard so delivery, billing, and reporting draw on one set of numbers and your quotes get sharper with every engagement.

 - Live project profitability so you see margin during delivery, not at the invoice